spectraldoy/music-transformer/README.md

 ```

 ## Generate Music!
 Of course the Music Transformer is useless if we can't generate music with it.
-The notebook <TODO:NOTEBOOK> TODO: notes on the notebook.

-Now for the script.
 Given a pretrained Music Transformers's `state_dict` and `hparams` saved at `.../save_path.pt`, and specifying the path at which to save a generated MIDI file, `.../gen_audio.mid`, running the following:
 ```shell
 python generate.py .../save_path.pt .../gen_audio.mid
 ```